Why we need to End The Trend

 Our research highlights an alarming attitude to suntanning: most 18-30 year olds ‘desire a suntan’, and ‘almost 9 in 10 intentionally, or unintentionally suntan.’

-The irony is that a suntan is a visible sign of damage to your skin; and sun damage can be responsible for premature ageing, sunspots, moles and skin cancer.
+The irony is a suntan is a visible sign of damage to your skin; and sun damage can be responsible for premature ageing, sunspots, moles and skin cancer.

 Pro-suntanning culture is something most of us have grown up with and never questioned - but with two in three of us getting skin cancer in our lifetime, it’s time to end the trend."